 You can define the settings for the group via these fields:

-This field determines which type of objects can be assigned to a group.
+This field defines which type of objects can be assigned to a group.
 For example, you can create user groups, report groups, data set groups etc. This enables you to set up a structure for your objects that is easy to understand and navigate.

 You can select which type of objects can be assigned to this group:

 You can define an (optional) sort order (1-99999) that determines how this group is displayed in the menu.
-This also applies to the sorting of processes in the "Process" menu.
+This also applies to the sorting of processes in the Process menu.
 If you leave this blank, the processes and groups are ordered alphabetically.

 The easiest way to ensure that processes itself, and the groups within each process, are sorted properly is to reserve a range of numbers for each process, and number the individual groups in that process within that range.
 For example, reserve 1-10 for groups in the 1st process, 11-20 for groups in the 2nd process.
 That way you can define the exact sort order.